hackboyMcHack/bronco/index.md

 ⠀

-### Usage

-1. Make sure your bike is paired with the CBY app and Bluetooth is on.
-2. Open ***Bronco Unleashed*** app.
-3. Choose the bike you want to connect to.
-4. You can now control the bike, change its options etc.

-⠀

 ---

 ⠀

-## Why?

-I was bored and I like poking around.

-⠀

----

-⠀

 ## FAQ

-#### Is this change permanent?
+#### Are the changes I make permanent?

 If you only choose to change the speed limit, the official app *will* overwrite it to 32 (V1, V2) or 28 (V3).
-You can also remove the limit completely which can only be reverted with Bronco _version Unleashed_.
+You can also remove the limit completely which can only be reverted with Bronco Unleashed.
 Or you can just ditch the official app completely.

 #### How do I revert this?